2002 United States House of Representatives elections in Washington: Results

+By county

 District 6

 Long-serving Democratic Congressman Norm Dicks, the longest-serving of Washington congressmen, has represented this liberal-leaning, Kitsap Peninsula-based district since he was first elected in United States House of Representatives elections, 1980#Washington.
 Congressman Dicks faced Republican nominee Bob Lawrence in the general election, who was also his opponent in the previous two elections.
 Lawrence hardly faced a chance in the general election, and Dicks was swept into his fourteenth term in a landslide.